awojnowski/max-ios-sdk/README.md

     adManager.startRefresh()
 ```

-Note that you may want to optionally call `banner.stopAutomaticallyRefreshingContents()` or a similar method
+Note that you may want to use `banner.stopAutomaticallyRefreshingContents()` or a similar method
-for your SSP to ensure that auto-refresh logic is not duplicated by your ad server.
+for your ad server to ensure that auto-refresh logic is not duplicated without first running a pre-bid.

 ## Interstitial Example